NetLogo/NW-Extension/README.md

 #### save-matrix
 `nw:save-matrix` _file-name_

-Saves the current network snapshot to _file-name_, as a text file, in the form of a simple connection matrix.
+Saves the current network, as defined by `nw:set-context`, to _file-name_, as a text file, in the form of a simple connection matrix.

 Here is, for example, a undirected ring network with four nodes: